Skip to main content

 HTTP Status Root Cause Resolution

-400 Bad Request Malformed JSON, missing email_client_ids, or HTML payload > 5MB.
-Validate payload with jq . before POST.
-Strip inline styles exceeding size limits.
+400 Bad Request Malformed JSON, missing required fields, or HTML payload > 5MB.
+Validate payload with echo $PAYLOAD | jq . before POST.
 Ensure Content-Type: application/json is explicitly set.

 429 Too Many Requests Exceeding Litmus API rate limits during parallel PR checks.
 Implement exponential backoff (as configured).
 Serialize workflow runs using concurrency: group: email-qa-${{ github.ref }} in YAML.

 jq: command not found Missing JSON parser in runner environment.
-Add sudo apt-get install -y jq to workflow steps or use actions/github-script with Node.js JSON.parse().
+Add sudo apt-get install -y jq to workflow steps, or use actions/github-script with Node.js JSON.parse().

 Debugging Protocol: